-Not very long ago the city of Tbilisi began buzzing about socks.
-Yes, you heard me right, a certain sock store started taking off and soon enough, the citizens always being prone to eating up new trends in a nick of a second, a pair of socks became a perfect birthday present.
+Not very long ago, the city of Tbilisi began buzzing about socks.
+Yes, you heard me right, a certain sock store started taking off, and soon enough, the citizens, always being prone to eating up new trends in a nick of a second, a pair of socks became a perfect birthday present.

 Altersocks is a Georgian store that sells socks but also offers shoe ties and if you are a weirdo like me - always wearing a pair of socks, regardless of the season - you are going to appreciate pieces of literal art on your feet.

-So, basically, if you don’t want to spend too much on souvenirs and you want your takeaway to be original and impressive, make sure you grab a pair of Khinkali socks and walk around with pride of knowledge about the sacred rules of eating it.
+So, basically, if you don’t want to spend too much on souvenirs and you want your takeaway to be original and impressive, make sure you grab a pair of Khinkali socks and walk around with pride and knowledge about the sacred rules of eating it.

-Find your way with 112 Insider Tips from our Local Spotters
+Find your way with 113 Insider Tips from our Local Spotters

 by